 There will be grants and funds also being provided and offered by local charities and other organizations, such as the United Way.
 You can contact them for additional information.

 In addition to the aid mentioned above, Spartanburg County will receive additional; government funds as a result of HUD's Homeless Prevention and Rapid Re-housing Program.
-This additional money is will help those families who are faced with facing homelessness because of the weak economy.
-In addition, if someone is already homeless, it is expected to re-house families and individuals who are currently homeless.
+This additional money is will help those families who are faced with facing evictions or a foreclosure because of the weak economy.
+In addition, if someone is already homeless, it is expected to re-house low income families and individuals who are currently homeless.

 The Upstate Homeless Coalition will be the lead agency.
 The Homeless Prevention and Rapid Re-housing Assistance Program will provide three to 18 months' short or long term rental assistance to people who are faced with losing their home.
 The grants can also be used for a variety of reasons, including help pay security and utility deposits, electric bill payments, and even for hotel costs.
 Call the agency at (864) 241-0462.